seanmerron/Retirement-Roadmap/README.md

 Dental
 -  So many problems can stem from not having routine dental cleanings so I think it's important to care for your mouth to offset major dental expenses later.
 -  Usually covers 2 cleanings per year, x-rays and discount on major work.
--  Only get a FSA if you know of a procedure you need to have in the covered year so you can use pre-tax dollars to pay for it.
-Otherwise you may not use the money and lose it at the end of the year.
+-  Get a FSA if you know of a procedure you need to have in the covered year or you can estimate out of pocket costs(medications, co-pays) so you can use additional pre-tax dollars to pay for it outside of your HSA (if you have one).
+Try not to over estimate or you may not use the money and lose it at the end of the year.
+The funds are available on day 1 of the covered year for use.

 Vision
 -  Very cheap insurance through an employer usually worth having to pay for routine eye exams and help offset costs of contacts/glasses.
 -  Don't need it if you don't wear glasses/contacts
 -  As an alternative, if you know your prescription, there are sites you can buy glasses and contacts on for very cheap.
--  Only get a FSA if you know of a procedure you want to have in the covered year like LASIK so you can use pre-tax dollars to pay for it.
-Otherwise you may not use the money and lose it at the end of the year.
+-  Get a FSA if you know of a procedure you need like LASIK to have in the covered year or you can estimate out of pocket costs so you can use additional pre-tax dollars to pay for it outside of your HSA (if you have one).
+Try not to over estimate or you may not use the money and lose it at the end of the year.
+The funds are available on day 1 of the covered year for use.

 Life
 -  Basically a load of crap, but not completely.
 Beware of the many life insurance selling sharks out there.